Quick Answer

 What muscles does the Jefferson Curl work?

-The Jefferson Curl primarily works your hamstrings and lower back.
-Secondary muscles include the glutes and upper back.
+The Jefferson Curl primarily works your lower back and hamstrings.
+Secondary muscles include the abdominals, glutes and upper back.

 What equipment do I need for the Jefferson Curl?